 Alternatives

-- Format is PDF/A-1a or PDF/UA-1.
+- The format is PDF/A-1a or PDF/UA-1.

-- Text must be selectable and copyable.
+- The text must be selectable and copyable.

-- PDF does not contain scanned documents.
+- The PDF does not contain scanned documents.

-- PDF contains no personal data.
+- The PDF does not contain personal data.

-Exception: Documents submitted by external parties.
+Exception: Documents supplied by external parties.

 Measures

-Old Content
+Old content

 Specification

-Applies to all types of documents that have lost their current relevance, such as old news items and/or documents.
+This concerns all types of documents that have lost their current relevance, such as old news items and/or documents.
 Various guidelines may apply to these.

 Cause